Towns & Places:

 Shortly after the close of the war, a new influx of settlers came into the county, especially ranchers who drove great herds of cattle into the area for pasture.
 The county received its last Indian scare in June 1868 when some 400 Cheyenne Indians flooded Council Grove armed and painted for war.
 Though they were destined for a confrontation with the Kanza Indians, the settlers of Council Grove, taken entirely by surprise, held themselves in readiness for whatever might happen.
 An Indian battle did occur with the Kanza Indians, referred to as the Cheyenne Outbreak of Morris County.

 By 1871, several new settlements had sprung up in the county, at which time a county seat contest occurred When Parkerville became an incorporated town.
 Challenging Council Grove for the county seat, an election was called to settle the matter.
-All sorts of trickery were resorted to by both sides, including bringing in men by the hundreds for voting purposes.
+Both sides resorted to all sorts of trickery, including bringing in men by the hundreds for voting purposes.
 At that time, the population of the county was 2,225.
 The number of votes cast was 1,312, of which 899 were for Council Grove and 413 for Parkerville.
 The question was not brought up again.

-That same year, in the summer, the county saw a disastrous prairie fire that swept in from the west.
+That same year, the county saw a disastrous prairie fire that swept in from the west in the summer.
 The blaze was fought by all the male citizens of Council Grove under the leadership of Patrick Maloney, who was said to be the best firefighter in the state.
 The women pumped water, and small boys wetted sacks.
 Before the fire had run its course, the crops and grass of much of the county were destroyed.

 Two years later, in 1873, the remaining Kanza Indians were removed from the county to Indian Territory (Oklahoma), and their remaining lands were opened to white settlement.
 By 1875, the county’s population had grown to almost 4,600, and the area had developed into a significant farming and ranching area.

 In the spring of 1878, Benjamin “Pap” Singleton, a former slave who escaped to freedom in 1846, claimed land in Morris County in a settlement named Dunlap.
 Before long, freedmen known as “Exodusters” came by the hundreds from the post-Reconstruction South to seek homesteads in the area.
-In the early 1880s, the Presbyterian Church in Dunlap founded the Freedmen’s Academy to provide an education to Exodusters in Kansas.
+In the early 1880s, the Presbyterian Church in Dunlap founded the Freedmen’s Academy to educate Exodusters in Kansas.
 However, the Academy would later close in the mid-1890s.
 Today, Dunlap is a semi-ghost town.

 By 1890, the county population had increased to 11,381.
-In the next ten years, when many of the counties in Kansas were losing in population because of the money panic, hard times, and the boom in the southwestern states, Morris County showed a small gain, the number of inhabitants in 1900 being 11,967.
+In the next ten years, when many of the counties in Kansas lost population because of the money panic, hard times, and the boom in the southwestern states, Morris County showed a small gain, with a population of 11,967 in 1900.

 The flood of 1903 raised the Neosho River several feet above, recorded high watermarks, and destroyed considerable property.
 Another severe flood occurred in 1908.
 However, the county continued to thrive and, by 1910, had three railroads running through it, more than $3 million in farm products annually, and a population of about 12,400.

 Morris County moved on into the future over the next century while retaining its rich history and agricultural base.
-However, like many other Kansas counties whose economic base is primarily farming and ranching, its population has gradually diminished over the years, now supporting just a little more than 5,400 people.
+However, like many other Kansas counties whose economic base is primarily farming and ranching, its population has gradually diminished over the years, supporting 5,386 in 2020.

 Numerous sites representing its fascinating Santa Fe Trail history can still be seen, including a historical tour in Council Grove, Diamond Spring, a famous stop along the trail, numerous ruts from wagon trains visible across the Flint Hills, and more.
 Though Dunlap is nearly a ghost town today, its history as once an African American city is well worth a stop.
 The county is also home to the Council Grove Federal Reservoir, which provides fishing, water sports, and camping.